 Your customization might also extend to the chile where you can have red or green chile or preferably both (what New Mexicans call Christmas style).
 You can even ask for a third enchilada if you’re so inclined.
 By all means ask for a fried egg on top of your enchilada.
 It’s the way New Mexicans have had their enchiladas for generations.

-Allow me to introduce yet another contender into the highly disputed “best green chile cheeseburger” in New Mexico category.
+13 July 2016: Allow me to introduce yet another contender into the highly disputed “best green chile cheeseburger” in New Mexico category.
 That would be Sadie’s version of the ubiquitous burger practically worshiped by local eaters.
 Sadie’s burger is crafted with a six-inch, hand-formed meat orb topped with chopped green chile (or green chile sauce if you prefer), tomatoes, lettuce, and cheese.
 The meat is grilled and prepared to your exacting specifications and the bun is lightly toasted.
 It is sensational, a wonderful alternative to other entrees.
 Better still, order your burger the way Sadie prepared burgers in the 1950s–on two thick slices (Texas toast-sized) of French bread.
 In 2013, Sadie’s rendition of the green chile cheeseburger won the inaugural Governor’s Green Chile Cheeseburger Challenge at the New Mexico State Fair, besting ten other contestants.

 Sadie’s Dining Room